s1varam/pokedex/README.md

  Watch it in action [here](https://pokedex-react-mui.netlify.app/)

 ## Features
-- View the id, name, type, basic dimensions, description, abilities, stats and evolution of each Pokémon
+- View basic details of each Pokémon
 - Filter Pokémon based on Region and Type
+- Sort Pokémon by ID/Name
-- Search Pokémon by its name
+- Search Pokémon by its Name/ID
 - Dark mode toggle
 - Scroll to top
 - Lazy loading of images